Legendre-signed partition numbers: The minor arcs

-Prior to applying Lemma \ref{lem:MVCor0}, we must address a subtle issue concerning the quantities $S_f(x,kα)$.
-Namely, as $k$ ranges from $1$ to infinity the quantities $kα$ may fall outside our minor arcs $\fm(X,Q)$, critically weakening our ``savings'' from said lemma.
-To work around this issue, we reuse a couple technical lemmata from \cite{daniels2023mobius}*{sec.\ 4}.
+Prior to applying Lemma \ref{lem:MVCor0}, we must address a subtle issue concerning the quantities $S_f(x,k\xa)$.
+Namely, as $k$ runs over $\nn$ the quantities $k\xa$ may fall outside our minor arcs $\fm(X,Q)$, critically weakening our ``savings'' from the above lemma.
+To work around this issue, we reuse methods from \cite{daniels2023mobius}*{sec.\ 4}.